appearin/policy/privacy-policy.md

 Whereby.

 ### Security
-In the FREE version of the Service, users can use “Small meeting” mode (up to 4 participants).
+In the FREE version of the Services, users can use “Small meeting” mode (up to 4 participants).
 In “Small meeting” mode, communication between participants are primarily sent through peer-to-peer connections, where audio and video streams are sent directly between participants and do not pass through any of our servers.
-Video and audio transmitted in the Service is then sent directly between the participants in a room and is encrypted (DTLS-SRTP) with client-generated encryption keys.
+Video and audio transmitted in the Services is then sent directly between the participants in a room and is encrypted (DTLS-SRTP) with client-generated encryption keys.
 In cases where a user is behind a strict firewall or NAT, video and audio need to be relayed via a TURN